common-fate/cloudproof/README.md

 The verifier verifies the proof by **calling** the AWS STS API with the timestamp, signature and session token provided by the claimant.
 AWS STS returns the claimant's identity.

-The proved identity consists of

-### AWS STS

-The claimant generates a signed AWS STS `GetCallerIdentity` API call and constructs a proof consisting of the timestamp, signature, and session token.

-The verifier verifies the proof by **calling** the AWS STS API with the timestamp, signature and session token provided by the claimant.
-AWS STS returns the claimant's identity.

 The proved identity consists of an `ARN`, a `UserID`, and an `Account`.

 ### AWS Organization